hashicorp/katakoda/terraform-organize-configuration-workshop/step5.md

 In this step, you will refactor the configuration from the last step to use a module to define buckets used to host static websites.

-Ensure that you are still working in the `learn-terraform` directory before moving on.
+Ensure that you are working in the `learn-terraform` directory before moving on.

 ```
 cd ~/learn-terraform